cjdellomes/OrgSoft/Deliverables/software-requirements-specifications.md

 	- 5.3.1.1		The Frontend shall display an initial company registration page
 	- 5.3.1.2		The Frontend shall display an initial employee registration page
 	- 5.3.1.3		The Frontend shall display an initial employee login page
-	- 5.3.1.4		The Frontend shall provide instructions for how to use the login page.
+	- 5.3.1.4		The Frontend shall provide instructions for how to use the login page
-	- 5.3.1.5		The Frontend shall provide text entry fields into which the user may type values.
+	- 5.3.1.5		The Frontend shall provide text entry fields into which the user may type values
-	- 5.3.1.6		The Frontend shall provide error checking on the text entry fields such that the user is provided immediate feedback in case of erroneous entry.
+	- 5.3.1.6		The Frontend shall provide error checking on the text entry fields such that the user is provided immediate feedback in case of erroneous entry
-	- 5.3.1.7		The Frontend shall direct users with different levels of access to different main pages.
+	- 5.3.1.7		The Frontend shall direct users with different levels of access to different main pages
-	- 5.3.1.8		The Frontend shall include a navigation bar at the top of the page.
+	- 5.3.1.8		The Frontend shall include a navigation bar at the top of the page
-	- 5.3.1.9		The Frontend shall have menus for navigating between pages and content.
+	- 5.3.1.9		The Frontend shall have menus for navigating between pages and content
-	- 5.3.1.10		The Frontend shall have search bars for searching through large tables of information.
+	- 5.3.1.10		The Frontend shall have search bars for searching through large tables of information
-	- 5.3.1.11		The Frontend shall have tables displaying information in rows and columns.
+	- 5.3.1.11		The Frontend shall have tables displaying information in rows and columns
-	- 5.3.1.12		The Frontend shall react to mouse clicks on displayed buttons.
+	- 5.3.1.12		The Frontend shall react to mouse clicks on displayed buttons
-	- 5.3.1.13		The Frontend shall display real-time data.
+	- 5.3.1.13		The Frontend shall display real-time data
-	- 5.3.1.14		The Frontend shall require users to manually input personal information via text fields.
+	- 5.3.1.14		The Frontend shall require users to manually input personal information via text fields
+	- 5.3.1.15		The Frontend shall have a Timecard page
+		- 5.3.1.15.1	The Timecard page shall have buttons for clocking in and out
+		- 5.3.1.15.2	The Timecard page shall have a table for viewing the current timecard's recorded times
+		- 5.3.1.15.3	The Timecard page shall have a table for viewing previous timecards
+		- 5.3.1.15.4	The Timecard page shall have buttons for editing the current timecard's recorded times
+	- 5.3.1.16		The Frontend shall have an Employee Review page
+		- 5.3.1.16.1	The Employee Review page shall have a table for viewing employee review records
+		- 5.3.1.16.2	The Employee Review page shall link to pages for creating, editing, and deleting review records
+		- 5.3.1.16.3	The Employee Review page shall link to a table for viewing previous review records
+	- 5.3.1.17		The Frontend shall have an Employee Information page
+		- 5.3.1.17.1	The Frontend shall have inputs for editing employee information
+		- 5.3.1.17.2	The Frontend shall have buttons for editing and deleting employee information

 - 5.3.2	Backend
-	- 5.3.2.1		The Backend shall respond to HTTP requests from the client.
+	- 5.3.2.1		The Backend shall respond to HTTP requests from the client
-	- 5.3.2.2		The Backend shall forward the results of queries from the Database to the Frontend.
+	- 5.3.2.2		The Backend shall forward the results of queries from the Database to the Frontend
-	- 5.3.2.3		The Backend shall support concurrent access of the database from multiple users.
+	- 5.3.2.3		The Backend shall support concurrent access of the database from multiple users
-	- 5.3.2.4		The Backend shall timeout the network connection to the database after prolonged idling of 3 minutes at the least.
+	- 5.3.2.4		The Backend shall timeout the network connection to the database after prolonged idling of 3 minutes at the least
-	- 5.3.2.5		The Backend shall send error messages with details about connection issues.
+	- 5.3.2.5		The Backend shall send error messages with details about connection issues
-	- 5.3.2.6		The Backend shall close network channels that are not in use.
+	- 5.3.2.6		The Backend shall close network channels that are not in use
-	- 5.3.2.7		The Backend shall determine a network channel to not be in use when that channel has not made a request in the previous 3 minutes or longer.
+	- 5.3.2.7		The Backend shall determine a network channel to not be in use when that channel has not made a request in the previous 3 minutes or longer
-	- 5.3.2.8		The Backend shall maintain a network log.
+	- 5.3.2.8		The Backend shall maintain a network log
-	- 5.3.2.9 		The Backend network log shall track successful HTTP requests.
+	- 5.3.2.9 		The Backend network log shall track successful HTTP requests
-	- 5.3.2.10		The Backend network log shall track failed HTTP requests.
+	- 5.3.2.10		The Backend network log shall track failed HTTP requests
-	- 5.3.2.11		The Backend network log shall track server load.
+	- 5.3.2.11		The Backend network log shall track server load
-	- 5.3.2.12		The Backend network log shall track request speed.
+	- 5.3.2.12		The Backend network log shall track request speed
-	- 5.3.2.13		The Backend network log shall track requests per second.
+	- 5.3.2.13		The Backend network log shall track requests per second
-	- 5.3.2.14		The Backend shall send periodic reports on network performance every second at the least.
+	- 5.3.2.14		The Backend shall send periodic reports on network performance every second at the least
-	- 5.3.2.15		The Backend shall respond with a 404 error code when a page or route is not found.
+	- 5.3.2.15		The Backend shall respond with a 404 error code when a page or route is not found
-	- 5.3.2.16		The Backend shall respond with a 500 error code when there is an error in the client-side server.
+	- 5.3.2.16		The Backend shall respond with a 500 error code when there is an error in the client-side server
-	- 5.3.2.17		The Backend shall respond with a 200 error code when an HTTP request is successfully made and returned.
+	- 5.3.2.17		The Backend shall respond with a 200 error code when an HTTP request is successfully made and returned
 	- 5.3.2.18		The Backend shall respond with a 401 error code when an HTTP request is unauthorized to the user

 - 5.3.3	Database
-	- 5.3.3.1		The Database shall perform queries on stored data.
+	- 5.3.3.1		The Database shall perform queries on stored data
-	- 5.3.3.2		The Database shall prevent errors from concurrent data modification.
+	- 5.3.3.2		The Database shall prevent errors from concurrent data modification
-	- 5.3.3.3		The Database shall perform basic statistical analysis on queried data.
+	- 5.3.3.3		The Database shall perform basic statistical analysis on queried data
-	- 5.3.3.4		The Database shall generate aggregate data that can be used for reports.
+	- 5.3.3.4		The Database shall generate aggregate data that can be used for reports
-	- 5.3.3.5		The Database shall have procedures for backing-up stored data.
+	- 5.3.3.5		The Database shall have procedures for backing-up stored data
 	- 5.3.3.6		The Database shall be accessible only through an API
 	- 5.3.3.7		The Database shall be HIPAA compliant
 	- 5.3.3.8		The Database shall be hosted by a HIPAA compliant cloud service
 	- 5.3.3.9		The Database shall maintain activity tracking logs according to HIPAA compliance
+	- 5.3.3.10		The Database shall contain a table containing employee account login
+	- 5.3.3.11		The Database shall contain a table containing a list of registered companies
+	- 5.3.3.12		The Database shall contain a table containing employee information
+	- 5.3.3.13		The Database shall contain a table containing employee review information
+	- 5.3.3.14		The Database shall contain a table containing timecard data

 - 5.3.4	System-wide
-	- 5.3.4.1		The system shall provide a means for retrieving lost password information.
+	- 5.3.4.1		The system shall provide a means for retrieving lost password information
-	- 5.3.4.2		The system shall provide a means for resetting user passwords.
+	- 5.3.4.2		The system shall provide a means for resetting user passwords
-	- 5.3.4.3		The system shall provide a means for troubleshooting connection errors.
+	- 5.3.4.3		The system shall provide a means for troubleshooting connection errors
-	- 5.3.4.4		The system shall provide a means for creating a new client profile.
+	- 5.3.4.4		The system shall provide a means for creating a new company record
-	- 5.3.4.5		The system shall provide a means for creating a new user profile.
+	- 5.3.4.5		The system shall provide a means for creating a new employee account
-	- 5.3.4.6		The system shall provide a means for creating a new program profile.
+	- 5.3.4.6		The system shall provide a means for creating a new employee review
+	- 5.3.4.7		The system shall provide a means for creating a new timecard record
+	- 5.3.4.8		The system shall provide a means for editing an existing company record
-	- 5.3.4.5		The system shall provide a means for editing existing client profile information.
+	- 5.3.4.9		The system shall provide a means for editing an existing employee account
-	- 5.3.4.8		The system shall provide a means for editing existing user profile information.
+	- 5.3.4.10		The system shall provide a means for editing an existing employee review
-	- 5.3.4.9		The system shall provide a means for editing existing program profile information.
+	- 5.3.4.11		The system shall provide a means for editing an existing timecard record
+	- 5.3.4.12		The system shall provide a means for deleting an existing company record
-	- 5.3.4.6		The system shall provide a means for deleting existing client profile information.
+	- 5.3.4.13		The system shall provide a means for deleting an existing employee account
-	- 5.3.4.11		The system shall provide a means for deleting existing user profile information.
+	- 5.3.4.14		The system shall provide a means for deleting an existing employee review
-	- 5.3.4.12		The system shall provide a means for deleting existing program profile information.
+	- 5.3.4.15		The system shall provide a means for deleting an existing timecard record
-	- 5.3.4.13		The system shall incorporate different levels of user access for the database.
+	- 5.3.4.16		The system shall incorporate different levels of user access for the database
-	- 5.3.4.14		The system shall have a means for communicating its current functional status to users.
+	- 5.3.4.17		The system shall provide a means for communicating its current functional status to users
-	- 5.3.4.23		The system shall provide a means for exporting data.
+	- 5.3.4.18		The system shall provide a means for exporting data
-	- 5.3.4.24		The system shall provide a means for users to customize settings for the entire system (Frontend, Backend, Database).
+	- 5.3.4.19		The system shall provide a means for users to customize settings for the entire system (Frontend, Backend, Database)
-	- 5.3.4.26		The system shall provide a means for storing document files.
+	- 5.3.4.20		The system shall provide a means for storing document files
-	- 5.3.4.27		The system shall provide a means for storing image files.
+	- 5.3.4.21		The system shall provide a means for storing image files

 ### 5.4	Performance Requirements